WIP Commits

 git wip -m "this is what I was doing"

-and you’ll get the “WIP” message along with your new message.
+You’ll get the “WIP” message along with your new message.
 Pretty neat!

 Don’t push WIPs to Main